 CHISQ.DIST.RT

-The CHISQ.DIST.RT function calculates the right-tailed probability of the chi-squared distribution, which is commonly used in statistical analysis.
-This function is useful for determining the likelihood of observing a certain chi-squared value or higher in a chi-squared distribution.
+The CHISQ.DIST.RT function returns the right-tailed probability of the chi-squared distribution.
+It is used in statistical analysis to find the likelihood of observing a chi-squared value or higher.
+This function is helpful for hypothesis testing.

 Syntax 🔗